attack-community/website/event.md

 # Friday 19th October 2018 - EU ATT&CK registration

 An EU ATT&CK community workshop will take place the Friday 19th October 2018 between 10:00 and 18:00 at the Alvisse Parc Hotel in Luxembourg.
 The workshop is by practitioners and for practitioners with an interest in the use of the MITRE ATT&CK Framework in Prevention, Detection/Hunting and Response.
-All participants will be invited to present their experiences and expectations in short (15') Lightning Talks.
+Participants are invited to present their experiences and expectations in short (15') Lightning Talks.

 Registration is required and the event is free.